 Who Should File GSTR 6?

 GSTR 6, a monthly return form, is filed by an Input Service Distributor.
-Input Service Distributors need to fill all details related to ITC received and distributed by them.
-The due date form GSTR 6 contains 11 sections.
+Input Service Distributors need to fill in all details related to ITC received and distributed by them.
+The due date from GSTR 6 contains 11 sections.

 The Input Service Distributors include:

 - Taxpayers liable to deduct TDS

 - Suppliers of OIDAR (Online Information and Database Access or Retrieval)

 Under GST, Input Service Distributor (ISD) is a business that receives invoices against services availed by its branches or other state units.

 In return, it issues an ISD invoice that clearly states the distribution of taxes paid for each branch in a proportion with the goods and services availed by each branch.
 The Taxes distributed subsume credit of central tax (CGST), State tax (SGST)/ Union territory tax (UTGST) or integrated tax (IGST) on the goods and services offered by the supplier to a particular branch.